 What about you?
 How is your passive income doing in 2022?

 Real estate investment should do well over the next few years.
 We still have a housing shortage in the US and people need to live somewhere.
 Check out CrowdStreet if you want to generate passive income from commercial real estate.
 It’s way easier than being a landlord.
+Although, I’m not sure how the increasing interest rate will change things.
+It probably will be more difficult to exit a project because the interest rate is so much higher now.

 Passive income is the key to early retirement.
 This year, Joe is investing in commercial real estate with CrowdStreet.
 They have many projects across the USA so check them out!